CLIUtils/CLI11/README.md

 * [DocOpt]: Completely different approach to program options in C++11, you write the docs and the interface is generated.
 Too fragile and specialized.
 * [GFlags]: The Google Commandline Flags library.
 Uses macros heavily, and is limited in scope, missing things like subcommands.
 It provides a simple syntax and supports config files/env vars.
 * [GetOpt]: Very limited C solution with long, convoluted syntax.
 Does not support much of anything, like help generation.
 Always available on UNIX, though (but in different flavors).
+* [ProgramOptions.hxx]: Intresting library, less powerful and no subcommands.

 None of these libraries fulfill all the above requirements.
 As you probably have already guessed, CLI11 does.
 So, this library was designed to provide a great syntax, good compiler compatibility, and minimal installation fuss.